stakater/kubestackplus-docs/content/for-developers/package-the-application.md

 # Package the Application

 Helm uses a packaging format called charts.
 A chart is a collection of files that describe a related set of Kubernetes resources.
-A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
+A single chart might be used to deploy something simple, like a `memcached` pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
 We need to package the deployments for our application into a Helm Chart.

-We need to decide what kubernetes resources are required for our application.
-A workload resource (deployment, statefulset) coupled with service and service account resource can be a good starting point.
+We need to decide what Kubernetes resources are required for our application.
+A workload resource (`deployment`, `statefulset`) coupled with service and service account resource can be a good starting point.

 ## Create a Helm Chart with Application Chart